calvinfeng/machine-learning-notebook/nearest_neighbor/nearest_neighbor_search.md

 V_{\text{hypercube}} = s^d
 $$

-where $d$ is dimension and $l$ is the length of the side.
+where $$d$$ is dimension and $$l$$ is the length of the side.
 What about a hypercube?
-It involves a gamma function $\Gamma$.
+It involves a gamma function
+$$\Gamma$$.

 $$
 V_{\text{hypersphere}} = \frac{\pi^{d/2} r^d}{\Gamma(\frac{d}{2} + 1)}
 $$

-Using the previous example, let's assume we want to search within the radius of $\frac{s}{2}$.
+Using the previous example, let's assume we want to search within the radius of $$\frac{s}{2}$$.
 The points are randomly scattered in the feature space, so the probability of finding a point inside the search radius is the ratio of hypersphere volume to hypercube volume.

 $$
 \frac{V_{\text{hypersphere}}}{V_{\text{hypercube}}} = \frac{\pi^{d/2}}{2^d\Gamma(\frac{d}{2} + 1)}
 $$

 What does this mean?
 The probability of finding points inside the search radius decreases as the dimension increases!
-THe rate decreases exponentially too.
+The rate decreases exponentially too.

 > There are no known exact methods for finding nearest neighbors efficiently.
-As both the number of points increases and the number of dimensions increase, we fall victim to the curse of dimensionality.
-In high dimensions, all points are almost equally distant from each other.
-A good enough solution for many applications is to trade accuracy for efficiency.
+As both the number of points increases and
+> the number of dimensions increase, we fall victim to the curse of dimensionality.
+In high dimensions, all points are
+> almost equally distant from each other.
+A good enough solution for many applications is to trade accuracy for
+> efficiency.
 In approximately nearest neighbors (ANN), we build index structures that narrow down the search space.
-The implicit neighborhoods in such indexes also help reduce the problem of high dimensions.
+> The implicit neighborhoods in such indexes also help reduce the problem of high dimensions.

 ## Approximate Nearest Neighbor